-External controls must to be added to the system and they must be connected to the appliance as shown in the following diagrams.
+The appliance comes with a factory fitted (TA) link to allow basic operation of the boiler via the mode selector switch.
+If external controls are to be added to the system, they must be connected to the appliance as shown in the following diagrams.
 For advice on controls that are not featured in this book, please contact Vokera technical on 0844 3910999